|

 The Report will help you discover:

-• Which Billing/Charging players should be your partners?
+in specific niches? • Which Billing/Charging players should be your

-• What emerging trends can your company capitalize on?
+partners? • What Billing industry trends can your company capitalize on?

 Please scan the table of contents below.
 You'll see why